nand-n/gopher/README.md

 Go has the usual mechanisms for contol flow : if , for , switch , goto . it also has the go statement to run code in a separate goroutine .

 A defer statement pushes a funcion call on to a list.
 The list of saved calls is ececuted after the surrounding function returns .
 Defer is commonly used to simplify funcions that perform various clean up actions .

+defur statement allows us to think about closing each file right after opening it , guaranteeing that , regradless of the number of return statement i n the funcion , the file will be closed